-Your pulse is racing, your temples are pounding and your temperature is rising.
-Your face starts to go a bit red and sweat beads drip from your hairline (If you still have one).
+Your pulse is racing, your temples are pounding, and your temperature rises.
+Your face starts to get red, and sweat beads drip from your hairline (If you still have one).

-It is a feeling that all parents are faced with suppressing unless you want your child to learn that anger is what happens when you have a disagreement.
+It is a feeling that all parents are faced with suppressing unless you want your child to learn that anger is what happens when you disagree.
 You know they will copy you eventually.

 Just like they do when you swear at other drivers.

-There are a few causes of a toddler meltdown, a few ways you can get out of them and a few things you can do to avoid an injury bought about by flying toy car.
-Or a smack around the head with a Buzz Lightyear…that REALLY hurt, by the way!
+There are a few causes of a toddler meltdown, a few ways you can get out of them, and a few things you can do to avoid an injury bought about by a flying toy car.
+Or a smack around the head with a Buzz Lightyear, that REALLY hurt, by the way!

 There Are Two Types Of Arguments When Your Opponent Is A Child

-Arguments with kids can either build up over a few hours or explode in a few mindbogglingly ridiculous seconds.
+Arguments with kids can build up over a few hours or explode in a few mind-bogglingly ridiculous seconds.

-The explosive arguments are usually over something earth-shattering like they can’t find a toy, or they have just spilled their drink because they were not paying attention when leaping about for no particular reason.
+The explosive arguments are usually over something earth-shattering like they can’t find a toy or spilled their drink because they were not paying attention when leaping about for no reason.

 They can go from laughing to full-blown meltdown in the time it takes for me to work out why they were laughing in the first place.
-You’ve got to be quick just to keep up.
+So you’ve got to be quick to keep up.

 These are unavoidable, tantrums are part of Dad life, get used to it.

-A toddler disagreement can also happen over time.
+A toddler’s disagreement can also happen over time.
 I call them the brimming arguments.

 You tell them you will only be a few minutes.
-Those minutes turn into a few more minutes because they will not leave you alone to get whatever you need to, done.
+Those minutes turn into a few more minutes because they will not leave you alone to get whatever you need to do.

-Suddenly, an hour has gone by and all you have done is explain to a child that you will only be a few more minutes.
+Suddenly, an hour has passed, and all you have done is explain to a child that you will only be a few more minutes.

 They pick up on your frustration and realize they are pushing your buttons.
 Now they know how to, and they will ramp up the pressure.